1 Samuel 9: Verse 1

-Some ancestors seem to omitted, among whom are Matri, mentioned in 1 Samuel 10:21;
+Some ancestors seem to be omitted, among whom are Matri, mentioned in 1 Samuel 10:21;

-and Jehiel, mentioned in 1 Chronicles 9:35 (cf. 1 Chronicles 8:29), who was described as the first settler and coloniser of Gibeon, and as husband of Maachah, a daughter or granddaughter of Caleb.
+and Jehiel, mentioned in 1 Chronicles 9:35 (cf. 1 Chronicles 8:29), who was described as the first settler and coloniser of Gibeon, and as the husband of Maachah, a daughter or granddaughter of Caleb.
 An ancestor of Saul could have been among the 600 men of Benjamin who escaped to the rock Rimmon during the slaughter of the whole tribe by the other tribes of Israel (Judges 20:47–21:1).